boat at anchor

 Walking all the way until the beach ended, we found a little trail through the sand and rocks until it dropped us off at the beginning of North Beach on the east side of the island, right next to the Avalon Hotel, a landmark that many sailors coming from the north use to first spot the island.
 It looked like a beautiful place that had perfect turquoise waters with sandy bottoms for families and little kids to safely swim in.

 As we wandered further up, we came across parts of the beach that we had never seen before, never having ventured that far down.
 Today, there was one area set aside for a wedding, dozens of chairs set up and a canopy perfectly framing the white sand and clear waters behind it.
 Each seat a a maraca lain down on it, a little present for each guest attending.
 Not that I didn’t love my ‘destination’ wedding in Vegas, but had we been a little bit older and willing to part with a little more money for the even, this would have totally been the way to go.
 It was b-e-a-u-t-i-f-u-l.
 Whomever you are, Matt and Emily, you made a great choice by planning your wedding here.
 I was almost tempted to force Matt to run me back to the ‘Dip so I could throw on a dress and crash the thing.
 Guess I’ll just have to come more prepared next time.
-So for other lovebirds out there who got inspired by such a wedding, start your journey to matrimony in style; experience your dream wedding with Designed Dream and cherish every moment.
+Start your journey to matrimony in style; experience your dream wedding with Designed Dream and cherish every moment, for more, please visit: https://www.designeddream.com/destination-weddings/.
+And if you’re looking for a wedding photographer, Stacy Smith Studios does Rhode Island wedding photography.
+You may also consider getting the services of professional wedding photographers Northern Virginia.

 Ten minutes later, we had made our way across the whole North Beach and were back to the main street with all the vendors and tourists just getting off the ferry.
 Our whole wandering experience had taken less than an hour.
 I looked at Matt and pathetically muttered, “We are the worst wanderers ever, we couldn’t even make it two hours”.
 Then he corrected me.
 “No, that just makes us good wanderers.
 We don’t get distracted”.
 I guess that’s one way of looking at the glass half full.